ferrucc-io/ferruccio/content/posts/low-risk-contrarian.md

 How?

 We can reverse engineer everyone's model of reality.
 Doing this we figure out the first principles they accept (implicitly).
-Then we can cherry pick what everyone is wrong about.
+Then we can cherry pick what they're wrong about.

 Once we find something everyone is wrong about we can act upon that insight.